Speech Therapy

 • Speech, language and auditory processing therapy for school-aged children

-• Working with children on the autism spectrum and other language and developmental delays
+• Working with autistic children and other language and developmental delays

-Our Speech Therapist has a special interest in the Developmental Individual-difference Relationship-Based model (DIR®/Floortime™) and is a qualified DIRFloortime® Practitioner.
-She works on speech disorders (production of sounds), language disorders (problems understanding words or putting them together), auditory and cognitive disorders as well as oral feeding disorders.
+Our Speech Therapists work on speech disorders (production of sounds), language disorders (problems understanding words or putting them together), auditory and cognitive disorders as well as oral feeding disorders.
+We have a special interest in the Developmental Individual-difference Relationship-Based model (DIR®/Floortime™).

 Speech disorders